OAOJim/Study_Notes/Five-Bar-linkage.md

 ##

-To find $\theta_2$, we can these 2 equations.
+To find $\displaystyle \theta_2$, we can these 2 equations.
 LHS and RHS represent same point.
 <div id="1.1"></div>

 ```math